Merrell Thermo Chill Mid WP - Women's Review

-Throughout our hiking tests, we found the Thermo Chill to be one of the most reliable boots in terms of traction and mobility.
+Throughout our tests of hiking-focused winter boots, we found the Thermo Chill to be one of the most reliable boots in terms of traction and mobility.
 The outsole provides a sticky and sturdy base to grip uneven surfaces, whether on ice or snow.
 The 200 grams of Merrell Select Warm insulation bring incredible warmth to high alpine adventures, and the fit is snug enough to feel confident on steep inclines.
 That said, the fit is a bit too narrow for those with wide feet, and the insulation is almost too warm on warmer winter days.
 Otherwise, we were thrilled with the performance of this boot, all at a more-than-fair price point.

-During our ice bath tests, the Thermo Chill Mid had one of the lowest changes in temperature at -5.2 degrees F. This means the boot has a high rate of heat retention under exposure to cold temperatures.
-We do wish the boot covered the skin above the ankle to increase this warmth retention, but found that a thick tall sock did the job without limiting flexibility.
+During our ice bath tests, the Thermo Chill Mid had one of the lowest changes in temperature at -5.2°F. This means the boot has a high heat retention rate under exposure to cold temperatures.
+We wish the boot covered the skin above the ankle to increase this warmth retention but found that a thick tall sock did the job without limiting flexibility.

 The Thermo Chill Mid is noticeably designed to withstand the elements.
 The PU-coated leather and mesh exterior makes for a thick-yet-breathable barrier that kept our feet dry from water and snow throughout all our field tests.
 Hiking boots are designed with movement in mind, so when you factor mobility into the design, the boot height needs to be low enough to bend and flex the ankle.
 This lower height does, however, mean that the boot offers a bit less inherent weather protection than a taller boot.
 That said, gaiters are always a compatible option.